Bruce Aylward

 Bruce Aylward is a Canadian physician and epidemiologist.
-Since September 2017, Aylward has been Senior Advisor to the Director-General of the World Health Organization.
+Since September 2017 he has been Senior Advisor to the Director-General of the World Health Organization.
 He is part of the implementation of the WHO's COVAX Facility.
 He has past experience in the areas of polio eradication, Zika virus, and Ebola.

+Aylward was the subject of a 2020 interview controversy, in which he abruptly ended a television interview after being asked a question about Taiwan.

 Early life and education

-Aylward is from St. Johns, Newfoundland, Canada.
+Aylward is from St. John's, Newfoundland, Canada.